-- 1. Review and discuss with management and the independent auditor, prior to their release to the public: - a.
-The Company's annual audited financial statements and related footnotes, including any appropriate matters regarding the clarity of the disclosures in such financial statements, accounting principles, practices and any other matters required to be communicated to the Committee by the independent auditors under GAAS. - b.
-Any certification, report, opinion or review rendered by the independent auditor. - c.
+1. Review and discuss with management and the independent auditor, prior to their release to the public:

+a.
+The Company's annual audited financial statements and related footnotes, including any appropriate matters regarding the clarity of the disclosures in such financial statements, accounting principles, practices and any other matters required to be communicated to the Committee by the independent auditors under GAAS.

+b.
+Any certification, report, opinion or review rendered by the independent auditor.

+c.
 The Company's quarterly financial statements.

+d.
+The Company's disclosure in its Annual Report on Form 10-K and Quarterly Reports on Form 10-Q under "Management's Discussion and Analysis of Financial Condition and Results of Operations."

+e.
+Earnings press releases, including the general nature of the information to be disclosed, type of presentations to be made, including any "pro forma" or other financial information that does not comply with GAAP.

-- d.
-The Company's disclosure in its Annual Report on Form 10-K and Quarterly Reports on Form 10-Q under "Management's Discussion and Analysis of Financial Condition and Results of Operations." - e.
-Earnings press releases. - f.
-Financial information and earnings guidance provided to analysts and rating agencies, if any. - 2.
-Discuss with management and the independent auditor: - a.
-The selection, application and disclosure of the critical accounting policies and practices used by the Company, as the same are identified by management or the independent auditor, and any changes thereto and the ramifications of such changes and, if applicable, alternative accounting treatments of financial information within GAAP that have been discussed with management and the treatment preferred by the independent auditor. - b.
-The evaluative criteria identified by management and used in their selection of critical accounting principles and methods. - c.
-Any significant judgments made in management's preparation of the financial statements, as so identified by management or the independent auditor, and the view of each as to the appropriateness of such judgments. - d.
-The effect of regulatory and accounting initiatives and improvements identified by management or the independent auditor and the potential impact upon the Company's auditing and accounting principles and practices. - e.
-Any correspondence with regulators or governmental agencies that raise material issues regarding the Company's financial statements or accounting policies. - f.
-Any employee complaints that raise material issues regarding the Company's financial statements, accounting policies or internal accounting controls. - 3.
-Report to the Board regarding any audit opinions that contain "going concern" qualifications. - 4.
-Approve all filings with the SEC containing the Company's financial statements, including but not limited to the Quarterly Reports on Form 10-Q and the Annual Report on Form 10-K. - 5.
-Recommend to the Board whether the audited financial statements should be included in the Company's Form 10-K for filing with the SEC.
+2. Review and discuss with management, prior to their release to the public, financial information and earnings guidance provided to analysts and rating agencies, if any.

+3. Discuss with management and the independent auditor:

+a.
+The selection, application and disclosure of the significant or critical accounting policies and practices used by the Company, as the same are identified by management or the independent auditor, and any changes thereto and the ramifications of such changes and, if applicable, alternative accounting treatments of financial information within GAAP that have been discussed with management, ramifications of using such alternative disclosures and treatments, and the treatment preferred by the independent auditor, including the independent auditor's assessment of management's disclosures related to critical accounting policies and practices and any significant modifications to the disclosure of those policies and practices proposed by the independent auditor that management did not make.

+b.
+Any critical accounting estimates or changes thereto made by management, including the process used to develop such estimates, any significant assumptions relating thereto, the effects of any changes in critical accounting estimates on the Company's financial statements, and the independent auditor's conclusions regarding the reasonableness of such critical accounting estimates.

+c.
+Any significant transactions that are outside the normal course of business for the Company and the policies and practices management used to account for such transactions.

+d.
+The presentation of the financial statements, including the form, arrangement and content of the financial statements.

+e.
+Any uncorrected or corrected misstatements related to accounts and disclosures that the independent auditor presented to management and the implications that such misstatements may have on future-period financial statements or the Company's financial reporting process.

+f.
+Any departure from the independent auditor's standard report, including any modifications or explanatory language, and the reasons therefor.

+g.
+The effect of regulatory and accounting initiatives and improvements identified by management or the independent auditor and the potential impact upon the Company's auditing and accounting principles and practices.

+h.
+Any correspondence with regulators or governmental agencies that raise material issues regarding the Company's financial statements or accounting policies.

+i.
+Any employee complaints that raise material issues regarding the Company's financial statements, accounting policies or internal accounting controls.

+4. Report to the Board regarding any audit opinions that contain "going concern" qualifications.

+5. Approve all filings with the SEC containing the Company's financial statements, including but not limited to the Quarterly Reports on Form 10-Q and the Annual Report on Form 10-K.

+6. Recommend to the Board whether the audited financial statements should be included in the Company's Form 10-K for filing with the SEC.